YuetongLiu/Machine_Learning/README.md

 # Statistical Learning Method
+This repo is the application on machine Learning using R.

+Methods includes:

-Flexible, data-adaptive methods for regression and classification models; regression smoothers; penalty methods; assessing accuracy of prediction; model selection; robustness; classification and regression trees; nearest-neighbour methods; neural networks; model averaging and ensembles; computational time and visualization for large data sets.
+- Flexible, data-adaptive methods for regression and classification models;
+- Regression smoothers;
+- Penalty methods;
+- Assessing accuracy of prediction;
+- Model selection;
+- Robustness;
+- Classification and regression trees;
+- Nearest-neighbour methods;
+- Neural networks;
+- Model averaging and ensembles;
+- Computational time and visualization for large data sets.